-- 17. According to Article 44 GDPR, a transfer of personal data to a third country shall take place only if, subject to the other provisions of the GDPR, the conditions of Chapter V are complied with.
-Therefore, transferring personal data to third countries or international organisations must also meet the conditions of the other provisions of the GDPR. - 18.
-Article 5(1) of the GDPR sets out general and mandatory principles for the processing of personal data.
+- 20. Article 5(1) of the GDPR sets out general and mandatory principles for the processing of personal data.
 According to Article 5(2), the controller is responsible for compliance with the obligations set out in paragraph 1 (this applies as well when the processing activities are carried out by means of a processor).
 According to Article 5(1), any processing of personal data must have a legal basis under Article 6.
-A legal analysis is therefore required with regard to each specific situation. - 19.
+A legal analysis is therefore required with regard to each specific situation. - 21.
 The case described in Article 48 presupposes that there is a judgement of a court or tribunal or a decision of an administrative authority of a third country that requires a controller or processor in the EU to transfer or disclose personal data.
 Furthermore, this request from a third country authority may only be recognised or made enforceable if it is based on an international agreement, which may give such request the effect of a legal obligation to which the controller is subject and non-compliance would have legal consequences.
 Where the processing of personal data is carried out in order to fulfil a legal obligation, Article 6(1)(c) provides an explicit legal basis.
-As a result, the EDPB is of the opinion that for the case outlined in Article 48, where there is an applicable international agreement in place, Article 6(1)(c) in conjunction with Article 6(3) would be the appropriate legal basis for the transfer provided that the conditions of these provisions are fulfilled. - 20.
+As a result, the EDPB is of the opinion that for the case outlined in Article 48, where there is an applicable international agreement in place, Article 6(1)(c) in conjunction with Article 6(3) would be the appropriate legal basis for the transfer provided that the conditions of these provisions are fulfilled. - 22.
+An applicable international agreement would mean an international agreement providing for the possibility of direct requests from public authorities in third countries for access to personal data processed by private entities in the EU.
+If there is no such agreement but an international agreement provides for cooperation between public authorities in that specific area, such as a mutual legal assistance treaty (MLAT), private entities in the EU should generally refer the requesting third country authority to the national competent authority, in line with the procedure provided by the MLAT or the agreement. - 23.
+In case of doubt regarding the existence of an international agreement and its nature, entities in the EU receiving a request may contact and consult their national relevant authorities (for example Ministry of Justice, Ministry of Foreign Affairs, sectoral supervisory authorities, etc.). - 24.
 In cases where there is no legal obligation arising from an international agreement for the controller, the use of other legal bases under Article 6 remains possible, provided that the legal requirements set out by Chapter V of the GDPR are fulfilled.
 However, the application of these other legal bases must be carefully examined on a case-by-case basis.
-Due to the large number of possible situations, general statements on the applicability of Article 6 can only be made to a very limited extent.
+Due to the large number of possible situations, general statements on the applicability of Article 6 can only be made to a very limited extent. - 25.
+In principle, consent pursuant to Article 6(1)(a) could be considered as a legal basis for a transfer to third countries.
+However, the use of consent as a legal basis will usually be inappropriate in certain areas, especially if the processing of the data is related to the exercise of authoritative powers. - 26.
+The application of Article 6(1)(b) appears to be excluded by its wording alone.
+The EDPB is therefore of the view that Article 6(1)(b) cannot be relied upon by a private entity in the EU as an appropriate legal basis to answer a request for transfer or disclosure from a third country authority.